Download PDF

 1m t CO₂e2m t CO₂e3m t CO₂e4m t CO₂e5m t CO₂e6m t CO₂e7m t CO₂e8m t CO₂e9m t CO₂e10m t CO₂e

 Whitlam is a federal electorate that is moderate in size relative to the state average and has a low urban density.
-Its major emissions source is electricity consumption with the majority of this coming from industrial electricity consumption.
+Its major emissions source is electricity consumption, due to the state’s scale of population and commercial activity.
+The second largest source of emissions is industrial processes.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.